 I am a Brazilian doctoral student at the Faculty of Education, University of Cambridge.
 My research examines the role of higher education which goes beyond the traditional functions of teaching and research.
-I am particularly interested in how universities engage with communities, social movements and other sectors of society, contributing to the development of alternative futures (human flourishing), social justice, democratic societies and emancipated individuals.
+I am particularly interested in how universities engage with communities, social movements and other sectors of society, contributing to the development of alternative futures (eg. Buen Viver, human flourishing), social justice, democratic societies and emancipated individuals.
 In this academic journey, I have a particular motivation to explore dialogical and ethnographic approaches and the philosophy of critical realism.
 I have a degree in marketing, where for 20 years, I worked mainly with technology and innovation projects.

 I have a special interest in engaging with networks such as the National Association of Graduate Studies and Research in Education (Anped); Culture, Politics and Global Justice (CPGJ) research cluster; Center for Global Higher Education (CGHE); Faculty of Education Research Students’ Association (FERSA); Cambridge Educational Dialogue Research (CEDiR); Cambridge Global Challenges (CGC); Cambridge University Brazilian Society (CUBS).